 When we go camping, my husband and I like to challenge ourselves and create fabulous, gourmet meals in the great outdoors.
 It’s equally fun to cook right in your backyard.

 Some of these recipes and information is also featured in my new cookbook, The Camp & Cabin Cookbook (Countryman Press 2018).
 I have 100 recipes that are all prepared outdoors and over fire using multiple techniques, including the beloved Dutch oven.
-Learn more about my new book and where you can get your copy here!
+Learn more about my camp cookbook!

 Disclosure: This post does include affiliate links.